-c) Implementation:
+- c) Implementation: - Yearly limit divided into 10 weeks periods.

-- Yearly limit divided into 10 weeks periods. - The time limit for a 10 weeks period may be exceeded twice by up to 20% without being in breach if the time recorded for the complete year remains within the yearly limit. - One single limit for all bench types (One number of test benches limit, one Occupancy hour limit, one Operation hour limit). - Time monitoring based on declaration based on approved software measurement (Certified software application time counter, developed by the ERS test bed automation supplier.) - Number of ERS Test Bench: - Before the 1st December of the preceding year: Declaration from the PU supplier of the number of ERS test benches to be used in a calendar year (=Name, description, location)).
-This includes any bench whatever their location, ownership or duration of use during the calendar year. - o 2 weeks before each 10 weeks period: - Designation by the PU supplier of the benches that will be used for the period - No limitation of the number of changes per calendar year but all benches must be among the ones declared at the start of the year. - In order to check on the hardware employed by the PU manufacturers and as a mean of assuring common application of the restrictions set out, the FIA will arrange for independent benchmarking inspections of dynos activities to be carried out from time to time. - Test bench occupancy:

-o Sum of each individual bench occupancy hours:
+- The time limit for a 10 weeks period may be exceeded twice by up to 20% without being in breach if the time recorded for the complete year remains within the yearly limit. - One single limit for all bench types (One number of test benches limit, One Occupancy hour limit, one Operation hour limit). - Time monitoring based on declaration based on approved software measurement (Certified software application time counter, developed by the ERS test bed automation supplier.) - Number of ERS Test Bench: - Before the 1st of December of the preceding year: Declaration from the PU supplier of the number identities (Name, description, location) of ERS test benches to be used in a calendar year (-Name, description, location)).
+This includes any bench whatever their location, ownership or duration of use during the calendar year. - Should a Manufacturer suffer a demonstrated long-term failure of a bench or other Force Majeure the FIA will consider at its absolute discretion changes of nomination or temporary nomination. - No later than 2 weeks before after the end of each 10 weeks period: - Designation by the PU supplier of the benches that will be were used for the period - For Restricted Current generation ERS testing no limitation of the number of changes of bench type per calendar year but all benches must be among the ones declared at the start of the year. - In order to check on the hardware employed by the PU manufacturers and as a mean of assuring common application of the restrictions set out, the FIA will arrange for independent benchmarking inspections of dynos activities to be carried out from time to time. - Any of the ERS test benches declared above may also be used for testing any element of an ERS constructed in order to comply with the 2026 Technical Regulations or, in the absence of such regulations, with the agreed technical provisions of the 2026 Championship, as determined by the FIA. - Test bench occupancy: - $\circ~$ Sum of each individual bench occupancy hours: